ialbert/biostar-central/pipeline/readme.md

 To run in a different location

-	make WORKDIR=./path/to/location
+	make WORKDIR=./path/to/location run

-Currently it can run only inside pipeline.
+Note: Currently it can run only inside pipeline.

 ### Variables in Makefile